MileHacker Logo

 • Efficient Routing: When planning your daily activities, group attractions geographically close to each other.
 This shortens travel time between spots, making more exploration possible.

-• For example, combine a visit to Playa Ventanas with El Pavón Waterfall since both lie south of Uvita.
+• For instance, combine a visit to Playa Ventanas with El Pavón Waterfall since both lie south of Uvita.

 • Book communal shuttle buses from the airport in advance.